wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 - auditEvents: Audit logs include a record of activities that generate a change in Microsoft Intune.
 - managedDevices: List of devices managed by Microsoft Intune.
 - detectedApps: List of applications managed by Microsoft Intune.
+The results will also include a list of devices where each app is installed.

 +--------------------+--------------+
 | **Default value**  | N/A          |